thalescr/multiple-django-server-deploy-script/README.md

 ## Usage

-Clone this repository inside your Django project folder.
+Copy the `deploy.sh` script inside your Django project folder.
 The project folder has to be inside your user folder (e.g. `/home/my-linux-user/`).

 Ensure you have all requirements installed and updated in your system and run the following command: